Şakir Selim: Life

-Şakir Selim sent his poem "Mother", written during his military service, to the Leninskoye Znamya newspaper which was the only press body of the Crimean Tatar language at that time in the Soviet Union.
-This poem dedicated to his mother has been published in 1963.
+Şakir Selim sent his poem "Mother", written during his military service, to the LLenin Bayrağı newspaper, which was the only press body of the Crimean Tatar language at that time in the Soviet Union.
+This poem dedicated to his mother was published in 1963.
 His poetry activity began with that.
 After his military service, Şakir Selim entered to the Russian Language and Literature Faculty at Samargand State University.

 The latest poetry book of Şakir Salim was the "Kırımname", presented to readers in 2006.
-He died on November 18, 2008 in Simferopol.
+He died on 18 November 2008, in Simferopol.